luki4no/projects/Task/ANSWERS.md

 ```

 ### Network Hardware
-Two alternative setups are proposed based on budget considerations:
+Three alternative setups are proposed based on budget and performance considerations:

 **🟢 Cost-Effective Setup (Budget-Conscious)**
 - **Firewall:** pfSense on a low-power appliance or virtual machine (e.g., Protectli Vault, used Dell OptiPlex with dual NICs)